 Venture capital returns are notoriously tricky to report and analyze.
-As I was working to prepare the Brightspark year-end reports, I looked back on our performance over the last 10 years (you can find a breakdown of our 66% IRR here) and thought it would make sense to first shed some light on the complexities of VC returns and what they can mean.
+As I was working to prepare the Brightspark year-end reports, I looked back on our performance over the last 10 years and thought it would make sense to first shed some light on the complexities of VC returns and what they can mean.

 First, it’s important for investors to keep in mind that venture capital has certain specific characteristics that affect how the asset class’ performance is assessed.